-If you are going to communicate effectively in business it is essential that you have a solid grasp of these seven elements.
+To communicate effectively in business, it’s essential to have a solid grasp of these seven elements.
 Find out what they are and how to use them.

 There are seven essential elements to successful business communication: